Geo-ARG/Alternate-Reality-Game/README.md

 # Alternate-Reality-Game
-To facilitate people socialize at certain area and time through something fun
+A game based on React Native and Redux where you can socialize with others at certain area and certain time

 ### Endpoints